-A hard-wired or wireless home network facilitates communication between PCs, tablets, smartphones and countless other devices so we can share information, stream audio and video from a home-office PC to a laptop or media player/TV in the living room, print wirelessly and more.
+A hard-wired or wireless home network facilitates communication between tablets, smartphones and countless other devices so we can share information, stream audio and video, and more.
 That network provides a gateway to the Internet as well, allowing us to stay connected with family, friends and colleagues, access streaming services like Netflix and monitor or control the growing number of Internet-enabled household devices.

 It also serves as the hub for today's home automation and whole-house entertainment systems.